-- Pages of the Sea is the largest simultaneous coastal arts project to take place in the UK
+Pages of the Sea was the largest simultaneous coastal arts project to take place in the UK.

-In addition, beach visitors were asked to join the commemoration by creating silhouettes of people in the sand, remembering the millions of lives lost or changed forever by the conflict.
-Over 380 such figures were created by the public in Weymouth and 320 in Lyme Regis.
+An estimated 14,000 visitors attended the event in Weymouth and Lyme Regis.
+In addition, beach visitors joined the commemoration by creating hundreds of silhouettes of people in the sand, remembering the millions of lives lost or changed forever by the conflict.

 Musician Billy Bragg attended both Dorset events, taking part in open-mic sessions where members of the community shared stories, poetry and memories inspired by their personal connections to the First World War.